JuliaMolSim/Molly.jl/docs/src/free_energy.md

 simulate!(awh_sim, TOTAL_STEPS)
 ```

+`AWHSimulation` stores its absolute MD step, so couplers and loggers retain their cadence
+across AWH iterations and repeated `simulate!` calls.
+Pass `initial_step` when resuming from
+a checkpoint whose coordinates and velocities already correspond to a nonzero step.

 After the run, `pmf(awh_sim.pmf)` returns the deconvolved PMF in units of $k_B T$ by default.
 Infinite bins are converted to `NaN` before plotting so GLMakie can render regions with low statistical support in a separate color.
 The script plots the deconvolved PMF as a heatmap and adds a colorbar for the free energy scale.

 ```julia